comwrap/aem-optimized/README.md

 # aem-optimized

-===
+This package is meant for newly created projects with aem archetype.
-Creates a new webpack-config that allows you to proxy with HMR enabled the author instance locally running on port 4502.
+It allows you to proxy the author instance locally running on port 4502 with HMR enabled.
 This allows rapid development for scss and js without the need of a browser refresh or a local deployment.
-Stop prototyping in browser and start directly in code.

 ## How to use